Today's fastest growing SaaS companies all have one thing in common.

 No need to spend lots of time gathering internal input and whiteboarding designs.

-Present your BI reports in a variety of formats
+Present your reports in a variety of formats

 You can’t just hide your SaaS company’s key metrics away in a broom closet.
 When it comes to how your business is performing, the rest of your company needs to know.